 If you book arrangements that are supplied by a third party (e.g. accommodation only), the financial protection referred to above does not apply.
 This may also apply to certain elements of your travel where the flight may be covered by an ATOL agreement but the accommodation, tour, transfers etc are not as they may be provided by a third party

-After your booking is taken and a deposit received your booking invoice will be downloadable on the site within 24 hours (usually immediately) detailing the total cost due.
 Full payment must be received by the due date.
-If we have not received full payment by the due date we reserve the right to treat your booking as cancelled by you and forfeit your deposit by way of cancellation charges, or the price may be recalculated as in 2.2 above.
+If we have not received full payment by the due date we reserve the right to treat your booking as cancelled by you and forfeit any payments to date by way of cancellation charges, or the price may be recalculated as in 2.2 above.
 If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in 3.3 depending on the date we reasonably treat your booking as cancelled.
 If you make a holiday booking within 8 weeks of your departure date then you must pay the full cost of the holiday at the booking stage.
+This may be sooner if the airline or hotel has an earlier booking and payment deadline which will we advise you of

-If a UK citizen you may pay the deposit and balance by Credit/Debit card (1.4% fee) or Instant Bank Transfer (no fee).
-If you are a non UK Citizen you must pay a deposit by Credit/Debit card (2.9% fee) and can pay the balance either by card or bank transfer for no fee via Transferwise (we have a USD and EUR account).
-Details of this are given in My Booking portal once you have made your reservation
+If a UK citizen you may pay the deposit and balance by Credit/Debit card (1.5% fee) or Instant Bank Transfer (no fee).
+If you are a non UK Citizen you must pay a deposit by Credit/Debit card (3% fee) and can pay the balance either by card or bank transfer for no fee via Transferwise (we have a USD and EUR account).

 Whilst we make every effort to ensure the accuracy of the pricing information provided, regrettably errors may occasionally occur.
 When we become aware of any such error, we will endeavour to notify you at the time of booking (if we are then aware of the mistake), within 7 days of the time of booking or as soon as reasonably possible.
 If a booking is already in place, you will have the choice to continue with the chosen itinerary at the corrected price or amend to a different holiday.
 We reserve the right to cancel the booking if you do not wish to accept the price that applies to your holiday or any quoted alternatives and cancellation charges may apply if you do not accept the new price or an alternative offered at a comparitive price to the original booking.

-It is important that you have insurance cover and that it is adequate and suitable for your particular needs.
-If you fail to take out insurance and have to cancel your booking, you will be charged in accordance with our normal terms and conditions – see 3.3 – Cancelling your holiday.
+It is important that you have insurance cover that it is adequate and suitable for your particular needs and is a condition of booking with us.
+We will ask for a copy before issuing final travel documents.
+If you have failed to take out insurance, and advised us incorrectly that you have it, and have to cancel your booking, you will be charged in accordance with our normal terms and conditions – see 3.3 – Cancelling your holiday.
 Furthermore, if you require medical/any other form of assistance whilst on holiday you will not be covered and you in turn may incur significant costs.
 Please read your policy details carefully and take them with you on holiday.

-After booking you will receive an invoice with important information relevant to your destination.
+After booking you will receive an invoice.
 We strongly recommend that you check the details carefully and read all of the information provided.
 Please ensure that you check your flight timings carefully on your tickets.
 The correct timings, using the 24 hour clock, may have been adjusted since you received your invoice.

 Approximately 10-14 days prior to departure you will receive your flight e-ticket, hotel vouchers, tour vouchers, transfer vouchers and any extra vouchers such as airport lounges, car hire etc (where applicable) via email together with your final itinerary.
 Please do not contact us prior to this period for documentation, as in most cases we are unable to provide this until our suppliers have provided us with it and that is usually 14 days before departure.
 In cases where we have receieved documentation unusually early we will provide to you via email as soon as we have it.

 If you want to change any part of your holiday arrangements after the invoice has been issued, we will do our best to make the change, but it may not be possible.
 Any request for changes must be made in writing by the person who made the original booking.
-If it is possible to make the change, it will be subject to an administration charge of £75 per person (or the USD or EUR equivalent), and payment of any further costs incurred as a result of the change.
+If it is possible to make the change, it will be subject to an administration charge of £75 per person (or the USD or EUR equivalent), and payment of any further costs incurred as a result of the change - for example if you wish to change hotels then we will charge the new hotel price, which may be higher, and payment will also have to be made in full at the time of the change.
 If we agree that you may change your booking to a holiday of lower value, and then you cancel that holiday, we reserve the right to levy cancellation charges on the value of the original booking.
 All amendment fees must be paid be paid in full before we amend a booking.
 Airlines normally regard name changes as a cancellation and rebooking, and any alteration may incur a 100% cancellation charge in respect of the air fare.
 Please note that save for the transfer of a booking (see below), or the addition of any offers made by Tradewinds which were not requested at the time of booking, it will not be possible to make changes within 30 days of your scheduled departure date.

 Transferring your booking is not possible and if a name change is required then this will be treated as a cancellation